-Working at Height
+37 Working at Height

-- Working at heights risk assessments have been completed for the school - Appropriate record keeping and safe systems of work are kept in the working at heights file. - All site/caretaking staff who undertake working at heights have been on a half day training course. - Teaching and other staff who assist in putting up displays in school have been given appropriate in-house training and advised that they must: - Use appropriate access equipment step ladders, kick stools etc. - Wear flat shoes whilst putting up displays - Not climb on furniture to put up displays
+- Working at heights risk assessments have been completed for the school - Appropriate record keeping and safe systems of work are kept in the working at heights file. - All site/caretaking staff who undertake working at heights have been on a half day training course. - Teaching and other staff who assist in putting up displays in school have been given appropriate in-house training and advised that they must: - \circ $\;$ Use appropriate access equipment step ladders, kick stools etc. - o Wear flat shoes whilst putting up displays - o Not climb on furniture to put up displays

-Monitoring
+38 Monitoring

-These arrangements will be reviewed by the Executive Headteacher/Head of School every three years.
+This policy will be reviewed by the Executive Headteacher/Headteacher/Head of School every three years.

-At every review, the arrangements will be approved by the governor responsible for Health and Safety.
+At every review, the policy will be approved by the Trustee Board.

-Links with other policies
+39 Links with other policies